 These sections state that a roads authority must not obstruct the operation of any light rail system, unless it has the prior approval of the TfNSW Secretary.
-A mitigation measure will be included stating that the Secretary's approval is required if the proposed activity necessitates obstruction to the nearby light rail system.
+In-principle support has been obtained from TfNSW.
+Consultation with Transdev will be required given it operates the light rail system along George Street.